Issa Pliyev: World War II

-During the Battle of Stalingrad, the horsemen proved themselves once again, Pliyev's forces were the first to complete the encirclement of the German 6th Army, thus trapping 330,000 men inside the pocket.
+During the Battle of Stalingrad, the horsemen proved themselves once again, as Pliyev's forces were the first to complete the encirclement of the German 6th Army, trapping 330,000 men inside the pocket.
 Issa would later command a cavalry-mechanized group consisting of 4th Guards Cavalry Corps and 4th Mechanized Corps during the Bereznegovatoye–Snigirevka Offensive along the Black Sea coast, as part of the 3rd Ukrainian Front under Army General Rodion Malinovsky.

 Pliyev especially distinguished himself in the Bereznegovato-Snigireva and Odessa offensive operations conducted one after the other in March-April 1944.
-The cavalry-mechanized group of General Pliev, introduced into the raid on the enemy's rear in March 1944, ensured the encirclement and defeat of units of the 6th German Army.
-In April, the cavalry mechanized group forced the Southern Bug River, cut the enemy's main communications and contributed to the capture of a number of large settlements by the front's troops, including the city of Odessa.
+The mechanized cavalry group of General Pliev, introduced into the raid on the enemy's rear in March 1944, ensured the encirclement and defeat of units from the 6th German Army.
+In April, the mechanized cavalry group forced the Southern Bug River, cut the enemy's main communications and contributed to the capture of a number of large settlements by the front's troops, including the city of Odessa.

-By the decree of the Presidium of the Supreme Soviet of the USSR dated April 16, 1944, Lieutenant General Issa Alexandrovich Pliev was awarded the title of Hero of the Soviet Union with the award of the Order of Lenin and the Gold Star medal for his skillful command of the troops and personal courage and heroism.
+By the decree of the Presidium of the Supreme Soviet of the USSR dated April 16, 1944, Lieutenant General Issa Alexandrovich Pliev was awarded the title of Hero of the Soviet Union with the award of the Order of Lenin and the Gold Star medal for his skillful command of the troops, along with personal courage and heroism.

 During Operation Bagration in the summer of 1944, part of the 1st Belorussian Front, Pliyev's cavalry-mechanized group attacked towards Slutsk.
 According to Glantz and House, the unit was highly successful in exploiting the operational breakthrough.
-In the fall of 1944, he commanded a cavalry-mechanized group consisting of two divisions during the Battle of Debrecen.
-The cavalry mechanized group was returned to the 3rd Ukrainian Front, where on October 3, 1944, General Pliyev was put in charge of: the 4th and 6th Guards Cavalry Corps and the 7th Mechanized Corps.
-Such a units were created with the aim of a deep breakthrough into the enemy rear in the Debrecen operation on the territory of Hungary.
-The task of the breakthrough was completed, but then the enemy managed to cut the communications of the group.
-For more than 10 days, the fighters fought in the enemy's rear, dodging enemy tank attacks and delivering unexpected retaliatory strikes.
-Some of the occupied Hungarian cities had to be abandoned, but in the end the situation was turned in favor of the Soviet troops and Debrecen was taken.
+In the fall of 1944, he commanded a mechanized cavalry group consisting of two divisions during the Battle of Debrecen.
+The group was returned to the 3rd Ukrainian Front, where on October 3, 1944, General Pliyev was put in charge of the 4th and 6th Guards Cavalry Corps and the 7th Mechanized Corps, units created with the aim of a deep breakthrough into the enemy rear in the Debrecen operation on Hungarian territory.
+The breakthrough was successful, but once the enemy managed to cut the group's communications, they spent over 10 days fighting in the enemy's rear, dodging enemy tank attacks and delivering unexpected retaliatory strikes.
+Some occupied Hungarian cities had to be abandoned, but in the end the situation was turned in favor of the Soviet troops and Debrecen was taken.

-The operations of Lieutenant General Pliev's 1st Guards Cavalry Mechanized Group demonstrates its usefulness as it fought through Ukraine, Eastern Europe and into Germany.
+The operations of Lieutenant General Pliev's 1st Guards Cavalry Mechanized Group demonstrated the power of deep operations as it fought throughout Ukraine, Eastern Europe and into Germany.

 He ended the war in command of the Soviet-Mongolian Cavalry-Mechanized Group of the Transbaikal front in Manchuria, fighting against the Japanese Kwantung Army.
-For his success in defeating the Kwantung Army, he was awarded the second Gold Star Medal of the Hero of the Soviet Union.
+For his success in defeating the Kwantung Army, he was awarded his second Gold Star Medal of the Hero of the Soviet Union.